tserg/vyper-fdt/README.md

 ```
 truffle migrate --network development
 ```
+3. Replace line 9 in app/App.js with the deployed contract address.
-3. Navigate to the `app` directory and launch the React app.
+4. Navigate to the `app` directory and launch the React app.
 ```
 cd app
 npm start
 ```

+### Testing

+Run `brownie test`

 ## Authors